Patricia Wyzbinski

 Patricia Wyzbinski, President of Management Cornerstones Inc., is a social entrepreneur focusing on the

 nonprofit sector.
-She has launched, managed, consulted, trained, and funded nonprofits for 40 years, working
+She has launched, managed, consulted, trained, and funded nonprofits for over 40 years, working

-with 4,000 clients in social services, the arts, education, health care, civic and community life, as well as
+with more than 4,000 clients in social services, the arts, education, health care, civic and community life, as well as

 philanthropic organizations and coalitions.